All Episodes

 I get that.

-But let's get this vehicle so I can make sure nothing else is in this vehicle so I can clear it and figure out why you didn't pull over immediately or whatever I need to do, let's do it that way.
+But let's block this vehicle so I can make sure nothing else is in this vehicle so I can clear it and figure out why you didn't pull over immediately or whatever I need to do.

-And everyone talking about their being afraid and this, that and other.
+And everyone talking about their being afraid and this, that, and other.

-Let me tell you what I what I I think tone could m make a big difference.
+Let me tell you what I, what I, I think tone could make a big difference, how you say things, sir.

 This is just a routine traffic stop.

-Um, we just for for our for your safety and ours, we're asking you kindly to please exit the vehicle.
+We just, for your safety and ours, we're asking you kindly to please exit the vehicle.

-Say it what say it like that.
+Say it like that.

 Just try it.

-You can have you you can have your your hand on your gun, but you don't necessarily have to have it drawn, or if it's drawn, have it pointed down.
+You can have your hand on your gun, but you don't necessarily have to have it drawn or if it's drawn, have it pointed down in a safe position, of course.

 They'll have to speak for themselves.

-And on the other side of it, what I tell my kids, and and this is for any kid.
+And on the other side of it, what I tell my kids, and this is for any kid, this is not about race.

-Yes, ma'am, no, ma'am.
+Yes, ma'am.

 That's how I was raised to deal with law enforcement.